orcasecurity/shiftleft-iac-action/README.md

 ## Upload SARIF report
-If you have [GitHub code scanning](https://docs.github.com/en/github/finding-security-vulnerabilities-and-errors-in-your-code/about-code-scanning) available you can use Orca Shift Left Security as a scanning tool as follows:
+If you have [GitHub code scanning](https://docs.github.com/en/github/finding-security-vulnerabilities-and-errors-in-your-code/about-code-scanning) available you can use Orca Shift Left Security as a scanning tool
+> **NOTE:**  Code scanning is available for all public repositories.
+Code scanning is also available in private repositories owned by organizations that use GitHub Enterprise Cloud and have a license for GitHub Advanced Security.

+Configuration:

 ```yaml
 name: Scan and upload SARIF